 \subsection{Formative Study Interviews}

-We did a formative study with four participants (A1-A4) to refine both the design and implementation of \sysName and the experimental procedure.
-The list of the participants included a Power BI specialist (A1), a regular Power BI user (A2), a dashboard author and occasional user (A3), and a daily Power BI user (A4).
-In the following, we describe their experience with dashboards, onboarding, and their impressions about the system.
+We conducted a formative study with four participants (A1-A4) to refine both the design and implementation of \sysName and the experimental procedure.
+The list of participants included a Power BI specialist (A1), a regular Power BI user (A2), a dashboard author and occasional user (A3), and a daily Power BI user (A4).
+In the following, we describe their experience with dashboards and onboarding, and their impressions of the system.

 \textbf{A1} regularly created onboarding materials for dashboards, typically using videos and bookmarks in Power BI.
 Their approach involved taking screenshots of dashboards, adding markers and pointers, and displaying them as a translucent overlay on the first page, which users can dismiss after viewing.
 They noted that this process is time-consuming and requires frequent updates as dashboards evolve.
 A1 also emphasized that dashboard features often contain subtle behaviors that are difficult to onboard effectively.
 For example, drill-down interactions usually confused users because the view changes immediately, and users may not recognize the update.
-During task performance, A1 suggested that visuals should be highlighted directly and that the AI should provide more specific guidance, while also conveying the purpose of the dashboard.
+During task performance, A1 suggested that visuals should be highlighted directly and that the AI should provide more specific guidance, while also conveying the dashboard's purpose.

 \textbf{A2} relied heavily on dashboards in Microsoft Fabric and typically used official documentation for onboarding.
 If documentation was insufficient, they turned to community forums, and only as a last resort, to AI systems.
 Having used voice interfaces for more than seven years, A2 expressed disappointment that these technologies have not met their early promises, preferring instead what they described as ``ground truth'' onboarding methods.
 They also noted that seeking help was particularly difficult for novices who may not yet know what to ask.
-A2 valued contextual menus that provided embedded information about a visualization.
-Based on this feedback, we included an additional option for onboarding: a user guide containing annotated images and instructions for how to read, interact with, and interpret the dashboard.
+A2 valued contextual menus that provided embedded information about a chart.
+Based on this feedback, we added an additional onboarding option: a user guide with annotated images and instructions for reading, interacting with, and interpreting the dashboard.